 Figure 57: General Tab Screen

 On the Live-Mode General tab screen, the software displays both the baseline and virtual profile.
-To distinguish between the two, the baseline profile appears in a solid line format, while the virtual profile appears in dashed-lines.
+To distinguish between the two, the baseline profile appears in a solid line format, while the virtual profile appears in dashed lines.

 Note: To enlarge the graph portion of the screen, double click on the graph.
 To enlarge the statistics portion of this screen, double click on the statistics.